rvishna/rvishna.github.io/_posts/2021-03-10-beyond-hello-world-intro.markdown

         sys.exit(exit_code)
 ```

 Deriving our custom exceptions from a common base exception class `PyGreeterError` and catching it this way ensures that all custom exceptions raised by `pygreeter` are handled gracefully.
 The application also catches any other exceptions that occur and reports a slightly different error message.
 This is good practice for applications, but if you are developing a Python library, you should not catch the generic `Exception` class.
 Catching `PyGreeterError` _before_ the generic `Exception` class ensures custom exceptions raised by `pygreeter` are handled first.
-This is handy if you choose to include additional information in your exception class, such as the filename and line number where the exception occurred, or take additional actions for these exceptions, such as sending an email to someone with the traceback of the exception.
+This is useful if you choose to include additional information in your exception class, such as the filename and line number where the exception occurred, or take additional actions for these exceptions, such as sending an email to someone with the traceback of the exception.

 There's still the issue of passing multiple names to the application.
 There are a couple of ways we could address this issue.
 One is to simply reject all but the first argument, which is something this code already does.
 The other is to allow the user to enter more than one name and use the input verbatim.
 This is also straightforward to implement.
 But how do we communicate the correct usage of the application in either of these instances to the user?
 Many unix commands including `sed`, `grep`, etc. print their correct usage when you pass the argument `-h` or `--help` on the command-line.
 Perhaps we could implement this feature for `pygreeter`?
 Assuming we can, how do we handle the following invocations of `pygreeter`: